 Living with food allergies can be terrifying, especially if it's your child.
 You find yourself constantly checking labels, avoiding parties and potlucks, questioning waitstaff at restaurants — all in an effort to avoid a potentially life-threatening reaction.
 You've probably come to the conclusion that there is nothing you can do about a food allergy except focus on avoidance.

-But there are treatments out there that can help control food allergies.
+But now with food allergy testing, there are treatments out there we can recommend that can help control food allergies.
 Treatments backed by clinical data and guided by expert, board-certified allergists with years of experience.
 Treatments that have helped thousands of patients — and parents — just like you.

 At Aspire Allergy & Sinus, we free people from a life bound by allergy issues so that they can once again become an active participant in their own life and get back to doing the things they love to do.